PacificBiosciences/pbmm2/README.md

 ***

-_pbmm2_ is a SMRT wrapper for [minimap2](https://github.com/lh3/minimap2).
+_pbmm2_ is a SMRT C++ wrapper for [minimap2](https://github.com/lh3/minimap2)'s C API.
 Its purpose is to support native PacBio in- and output, provide sets of recommended parameters, and generate sorted output on-the-fly.
 Sorted output can be used directly for polishing using GenomicConsensus, if BAM has been used as input to _pbmm2_.
-Benchmarks show that _pbmm2_ outperforms BLASR in mapped concordance, number of mapped bases, and especially runtime.
+Benchmarks show that _pbmm2_ outperforms BLASR in mapped concordance, number of mapped bases, and especially runtime. _pbmm2_ is the official replacement for BLASR.

 ## Availability
 Latest version can be installed via bioconda package `pbmm2`.